cheesits456/dot-files/README.md

-# Configurations
+# Dot Files

-My personal collection of configuration files I use for various programs
+My personal collection of configuration files I use for various programs, as well as useful fuctions and features I've created over time.

 <br><br>